-I’ve been a business owner for nearly 6 years and in that time I’ve learned the importance of cash flow and running a lean business.
-So today I’m sharing the best small business credit cards for earning cash back.
+I’ve been a business owner for nearly 7 years and in that time I’ve learned the importance of cash flow and running a lean business.
+This is why I’m sharing the best small business credit cards for earning cash back.

 It’s the best way to maximize all the money you spend investing in your small business.
 I mean, you work hard for our money!